sozialhelden/accessibility-cloud/docs/ac-format.md

 - Property names should ...
     - be as concise as possible
     - be american english
+    - start with `is*` or `has*` if a boolean
-    - should avoid accronyms
+    - should avoid accronyms (`WC` -> `toilet`)
     - be camelCase
-    - not repeat parent-attributes (e.g. bad: `"doorOpening.doorWidth": ...`  better: `"entrance.width" : "90cm ±5"`)
+    - not repeat parent-attributes (e.g. bad: `"doorOpening.doorWidth": ...`  better: `"entrance.width" : "90cm +-5"`)
     - not include units (e.g. bad: `"doorOpening.widthInCm" : ...`   better: `".entrance.width": ">90cm"`)
     - not include ranges (e.g. bad: `"steps.moreThan3: ..."`  better: `".steps.count": ">3"` )
-    - focus on good accessibility rather than negative obstacles:  e.g. `.easyToHoldOpen` or `hasErgnomicHandle` are better than `.difficultToOpen`, `doorHandleNotPractical`, or `isNotMainEntrance`
+    - focus on good accessibility rather than negative obstacles:  e.g. `.isEasyToHoldOpen` or `hasErgnomicHandle` are better than `.difficultToOpen`, `doorHandleNotPractical`, or `isNotMainEntrance`
-    - indicate if property is a boolean, e.g. `hasHandrail`, `clearlyVisible`, `removableRampAvailable`
-    - not be confused with translation (e.g. If we call a propertie 'Restroom' or 'Bathroom' can be solved by synonoms or translations)
+    - not be confused with translation (e.g. If we call a property 'Restroom' or 'Bathroom' can be solved by synonyms or translations)
     - indicate interpreting summaries with a `rating*`-prefix, e.g. `entrance.ratingForWheelchair`
-    - be as self-contained as possible `furnitureIsRemovable` is better than `room.hasRemovableFurniture`
-- Precission may vary for various reasons:
+- Precision may vary for various reasons:
     - edges might be curved or slanted
     - precise measuring might not be possible.
     - multipe entities with a range of values might exist (e.g. several doors or windows)
-    - it's better to have an inmprecise estimation that no attribute at all.
+    - it's better to have an non-accurate estimation that no attribute at all.
     - We are aware of the intrisinc complexity.
 But we can add this feature later.
-- We suggest to store all values in meters and convert on the fly into human readible format either by a library or by the API:
-    - API request could specify the locale to prefare inches over centinemters.
-    - defaults for these settings could already be entered with the access-key-settings
 - Different units should be supported: widths and height might be specified and cm, however, distances (like to the next parking spot) are given in m or even kilometer.
 - Properties should also store relavancy for different needs.
 - Also definitions of valid/required valid-ranges together with references would be of enormous value.